Meadowlarke/Bibliography/Kraidy2002.md

 12: Argument that _Sesame Street_'s cultural pedagogy influences its audience.

--: The socio-cultural impact of the show, and its productions in other countries. #Z: There is an Arabic/Hebrew coproduction of Sesame Street made by an Israeli and Palestinian production team.
+-: The socio-cultural impact of the show, and its productions in other countries.

 13: _Sesame Street_ as a cultural program which gives kids cultural context.

 14: Postmodern critique.

--: Criticism of _Sesame Street_ by _The Economist._ #Z: In 1992, The Economist criticized _Sesame Street_ for its "hyper-tolerance" and described this as an "intolerance which has come to be known as 'political correctness.'"
+-: Criticism of _Sesame Street_ by _The Economist._

 15: Ludic postmodernism.